 The on-site director, Liria Evangelista, coordinates both the academic offerings and cocurricular activities.
-Middlebury leases classroom space from UADE (Universidad Argentina de la Empresa).
+Middlebury leases classroom space from UCA (Universidad Católica Argentina).

 This program comprises three graduate courses for a total of three units (or nine semester hours) of credit.
 The academic credits earned are Middlebury units and not transfer credits, so that students who participate are still able to transfer credit from up to three other courses from non-Middlebury graduate institutions toward their MA or DML degrees (with prior approval).

 The Buenos Aires Program will enable DML students to satisfy academic requirements by taking courses toward their first or second language and, if Spanish is designated as the first language, participation in the program can also satisfy a portion of their residency abroad requirement.